Pecunia201/DistributedRTDataProcessing/README.md

 ## Usage
 1. Compile and run `main.cpp` which will start every component.
-2. Compile and run `SparkKafkaConsumer.java` which will start the Apache Spark consumer
+2. Compile and run `SparkKafkaConsumer.java` which will start the Apache Spark consumer.
+Use JDK 11.

 ## Project Roadmap (WIP)
 ![Alt Text](images/flowchart.jpg)